splunk/public-o11y-docs/admin/notif-services/webhook.rst

 * :ref:`webhook3`

-Note that if the target destination is not available, Observability Cloud retries sending the notification for up to a day.
+.. caution:: If the target destination is not available, Observability Cloud retries sending the notification for up to a day.
 After 24 hours of failed attempts the notification is not delivered.

 .. _webhook1: